 General Tristan’s eyes hardened and Maggie instantly regretted snapping at her.
 She quickly glanced away, knowing she was going to be chastised again.

 General Tristan’s eyes grew colder with my comment and I instantly stared at the ground with regret, waiting to be chastised again.

-“Maggie… we don’t know how this works or how you can see these things, but we need you.”
+“Maggie… we don’t know how this works or how you can see these things but we need you.”

-“I’m analyzing the results and looking for a different compound we can use to stimulate Maggie’s brain but everything is too strong.
-And if it is even the slightest bit wrong, we run the risk of losing her.”
+“I… I’m analyzing the results and looking for a different compound we can use to stimulate Maggie’s brain but everything is too strong.
+And if the measurement isn’t perfect, we run the risk of losing her.”

 “It… it’s more possible that I would like to admit.
 But even if it didn’t kill her, we could be looking at extensive brain damage.”

-“What if you used the same compound again?
-I’ll… I’ll think harder and try to see more.”
+“I’ll… I’ll think harder and try to see more.”

-“If the compounds aren’t right, you won’t see anymore than you do now.”
+“Maggie, if the compounds aren’t right, you won’t see anymore than you do now.”

 General Tristan pointed to something on the screen and bit her lip before she spoke.

 “This is the least dangerous compound we can use on her and so far, it’s been the most effective.
 Add a little more of it while the remainder is still in her system and we’ll see if we can get any more details.”